Features of hadronic and deconfined matter from AGS to LHC energies: Conclusions

 In a core-corona scenario, the corona contribution to the observed trends is removed and similar correlations are presented for the core in the case of the identified charged hadrons and their corresponding neutral particles.

 The values of the energy density to the entropy density for the same entropy density increase with the collision energy, supporting the expectation based on the string percolation approach.

 The Bjorken energy density times the interaction time has a linear dependence on the particle multiplicity per unit rapidity and unit transverse overlap area.
 The linear dependence also holds for the LHC energies, its slope increasing significantly at these energies which is an expected trend in the string percolation approach.
-The slopes as a function of the collision energy show the same trend as the correlations discussed in the previous chapters.